EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-While you are on the desktop folder you can feel free to get the flag for the first challenge.
+Since we are on the desktop folder we can quickly get the flag for the first challenge before we proceed with the next steps.

 ```
 C:\Users\bill\Desktop>more user.txt